Story by and Director | Pinny Grylls

 Pinny grew up in Hackney and is an award winning documentary and commercials director specialising in opera, theatre and dance.
 She went profoundly deaf in 2016.
 As a filmmaker she specialises in collaborative storytelling.
 She wrote the story of HEAR MY VOICE with INTERMISSION YOUTH Members who are from the same communities as TJ.
 It is her first fiction feature.

 Pinny co-founded Birds Eye Film Festival to showcase female directing talent in 2002.
 Since then she has built a career as a documentary filmmaker winning several awards for her films (most notably for UK Film Council funded Peter and Ben).
 She has made films for BBC, Channel 4 and The Guardian, and is passionate about the power of the arts to change people’s lives.
 She has made documentaries ( including The Hour and Becoming Zerlina) that turn our perception of theater, opera and ballet on its heads, as well as directing commercials and documentaries.
 Pinny has also spent several years running film-making workshops with young people.
-She grew up in Hackney and still lives there with her husband and 2 children.
-Hear My Voice will be her first feature film.
+Pinny still lives in Hackney with her husband and 2 children.

 Producer | Julia Ton

 Julia Ton is a producer with over 14 years of experience in fiction, creative documentaries and animation.
 Enabling projects by structured collaborations between creative professionals, their partners and its audience.

 She started her career at Fish Tank’s and Peter Greenaway films’ production company.
 Six years ago she left to work as an independent producer, working for other renowned companies as Submarine, LPMA and Storytellers.
 Project 1961 developed Hear My Voice from the early days with Pinny Grylls.
 With support from Foundation for Future London and many Kickstarter backers the story and the music is developed with the young people the film is about.